AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/upperPanel.rst

 * **Show revisions** — Shows the list of revisions of the calculator.
 Learn all about the revisions feature here: :ref:`Revisions <calcRevisions>`.
 * **Publish** — Publishes a calculator to the public website.
 Full details on the publishing procedure can be found here: :ref:`Live revision and Publishing a calculator <revisionsLiveRevision>`.
 * **Clone** — Makes a temporary copy of the current calculator.
 Useful for testing a change out before saving it to a live calculator.
+* **Migrate this revision to V2** — Starts the migration process from a V1 to a V2 calculator.

+Let's explore the last two items in detail next.

 .. _upperPanelClone: